 - Fully collapsed plants (death)

-Water your plants.
+- Water your plants.
 The most common reason for pepper plants wilting is simply a need for water.
 Don’t over-react to wilting, assume it is bacterial wilt, and rip up your plants!
 Try some water first, and if that doesn’t solve the issue in an hour or so, investigate further.
+Learn more about pepper plants wilting here.

-Remove affected plants.
+- Remove affected plants.
 As with most diseased plants, the first step is to remove and destroy affected plants.
+Only resort to this step if you are sure that your plants are infected.

-Add beneficial bacteria in soil.
+- Add beneficial bacteria to soil.
 Using beneficial bacteria has been shown to be effective at treating bacterial wilt.
-This method may be better suited for professional farmers who grow peppers and other veggies.
+This method may be better suited for professional farmers who grow peppers and other veggies for profit.

 Pests On Pepper Plants